 (This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using the links.
 See my disclosure for more information.)

 I’ve been dabbling in mindfulness for the last several months, reflecting on the best part of each day and taking stock of my emotions.
-I’ve found it to be a helpful practice, so I’m incorporating mindfulness into my kids’ days with their Morning Work with worksheets that I’ll create to track their emotions and note the highlight of each day.
+I’ve found it to be a helpful practice, so I’m incorporating mindfulness into my kids’ days with their Morning Work with worksheets that I’ve created to track their emotions and note the best part of each day.

 I like the idea of my kids starting off the day with fun(ish) brain exercises to get their mental juices flowing, so Scholastic Daily Word Ladders will be part of my oldest boy’s Morning Work binder.

 My oldest started reading through the Gospel of John this past summer, reading an assigned portion and writing out a prayer.
 He’ll continue that into the new school year.

 He won’t do all three of these at the same time.
 I may have him alternate from month to month or week to week, just to keep things interesting for him.

 We will start off the school year with at least one Literature Unit from Confessions of a Homeschooler.
 But later on in the school year, I plan to shift him to a reading list with worksheets (that I create) focusing on characters, setting, vocabulary, etc.

 Since I’m focusing on independent learning for my students this coming up year, we’ll cover grammar using Evan-Moor’s Grammar & Punctuation for Grade 6.
 In some ways it will be much easier than IEW’s Fix It!
 Grammar, which he’s been using for the last couple of years.
 But I also believe that it will fill in some gaps in his grammar knowledge.